NVAnjelo/nvanjelo.github.io/content/en/documentation/code/Classes/classRivet_1_1FinalState.md

 ---

-title: "Rivet::FinalState"
+title: 'class Rivet::FinalState'
-summary: "Project out all final-state particles in an event.
+description: "Project out all final-state particles in an event.
 Probably the most important projection in Rivet! "

 ---